What is the length of the M.S. in Analytics program?

 What are the key background requirements?

-Students must have high grades in prior coursework in probability and statistics, linear algebra, and computer programming (for example, Python, Java, C++, MATLAB, etc.).
+Applicants must have high grades in prior coursework in probability and statistics, linear algebra, and computer programming (for example, Python, Java, C++, MATLAB, etc.).
 Applicants must hold a bachelor’s degree.
 Typically, though not always, our applicants majored in mathematics, engineering, economics, statistics, or computer science.
-Thirty-six percent of the 2014-2015 cohort was already in possession of a master's or doctoral degree in a technical field at the time of matriculation.
+Twenty-seven percent of the 2015-2016 cohort was already in possession of a master's or doctoral degree in a technical field at the time of matriculation.

 I haven’t completed all of the program requirements.
 Can I complete the requirements during the program?